regen-network/regen-ledger/docs/validators/get-started/prerequisites.md

 For more information, see [Go](https://golang.org/).

-## For Node Operators

-### Hardware

-We recommend the following hardware specifications:

-- 16G RAM
-- 4vCPUs
-- 500GB Disk space

-### Software

-We recommend using Ubuntu 18.04 or 20.04.

-The prerequisites listed above for developers are also required for node operators.
-The following instructions will install the necessary prerequisites on a Linux machine.

 :::tip NOTE
-These commands are included in the [quickstart script](./running-a-validator.md#quickstart).
+These commands are included in the [quickstart script](../../validators/getting-started/running-a-validator.md#quickstart).
 :::

 Update packages: